A Quick Look Back And A Biblical Look Ahead

 When we think in terms of completeness, soundness and peace for our future, that brings into light the stuff in the next two verses – calling upon Him, praying to Him, seeking Him with all my heart.
 Yep, those things will bring completeness, soundness, welfare and peace.

 So, His future plans for us (those plans for welfare to give us a future and a hope) are … did you catch it? … to seek Him.

 And I have an idea to help us do just that.

 What if we wrote down a verse every day?
 Not in calligraphy – just our plain old handwriting.
 I’ve done this in the past, but missed doing it the last couple of years.
 And I’m thinking it would be much more fun with a few friends.

 So here’s what I have in mind.
 I’m not going to give you a verse list.
 You will find verses to write from whatever Bible study you happen to be doing.
 Maybe you’re reading through a certain book of the Bible or doing a workbook study with a small group.
 You may be reading a daily devotional or you may be reading the Bible chronologically on your Bible app.
 Whatever study you are doing will work.

 If you need a Bible study suggestion, see my BOOK REVIEWS.

-Then join me on my facebook page where I will be posting a picture each week of the seven verses I wrote.
-Then YOU can post of a picture of your seven in the comments!
+Then join me in our private Small Group where I will be posting a picture each week of the seven verses I wrote.
+Then YOU can post your seven and we’ll encourage each other!
 We’ll just share a week at a time – that way if you miss a week for whatever reason, you can pick it up again the next week.